School health care

 - Goverment Decree on maternity and child health clinic services, school and student health services and preventive oral health services for children and youth (Finlex)

 School health care is organised by the municipalities (local authorities) in which the schools are located.

 The municipalities provide school health care according to their action plans.
-School health care is monitored by the National Institute for Health and Welfare.
+School health care is monitored by the Finnish Institute for Health and Welfare (THL).